riongull/dash-incubator-rules/rules.md

 Admins are peers, each with control of their own share of the Incubator's funds that they can use to create and manage bounties that incentivize Contributors to produce output for the Incubator.

 Admins have additional rights to appoint other Admins and to maintain the Rules defined in this document, which define all aspects of how the Incubator should operate, which they are each responsible for implementing correctly.

-Admins are incentivized via a baseline reward as a % commission on all Claims that they award on Bounty Tasks that they own, using the rates defined in the [Price List](#26-rewards), plus additional [commision bonuses](#44-commission-bonuses) for the most active Admins.

-Admins can earn additional rewards by completing Bounty Tasks themselves, provided they are defined and approved by another Admin, in other words, Admin's can't set and price their own work, but they can set and manage work for each other if needed.

-Admin rewards for commission on tasks don't require formal claims, they are issued automatically to a Bounty Admin when the associated Tasks are awarded via the Awarded Claims List.

 > On Trello, the board is configured to only allow Admins to create and edit cards, including defining and assigning tasks to Board members.
 Any user can comment on cards to interact with Admins about the bounties they're managing.